Dev-Dipesh/100DaysOfCode_Kafka/Day 4/README.md

 # PARTITIONS

-Partitions allow to divide a topic into smaller chungs and distribute it across different nodes.
+Partitions allow to divide a topic into smaller chunks and distribute it across different nodes.
 Its a simple way to have distributed system capabilities in your Kafka cluster.

 Events can be sent to different partitions in two ways:
 1. Round-Robin: In this case the events are sent to partitions in sequence as per their availability without retaining the order of the events.